 Every project is different.
 Every client, every budget, every site – and every one of our solutions – is different.
 Some look more traditional, others more contemporary.
 We don’t do cookie cutter designs.
 The common threads are a simple clarity of design, and a solution which seems effortless and simple, like there couldn’t be any other solution.
 That’s what makes this fun.
 It’s different, every day.

 A colleague once told me that “the most expensive house you can build is the wrong house”.
 Most people don’t build a lot of houses in their lifetimes, and we want to make sure that, whatever your budget, you build the right house.

-We collaborate with owners to find the best solution for them.
-We collaborate with the builder to find the best building we can – they bring our solutions to life.
+So, why work with us?
+We like solving those problems.
+We like to collaborate with owners to find the best solution for them.
+We like to collaborate with the builder to develop the best building we can – they bring our solutions to life.
 We don’t drop the drawings with the builder and disappear; we are on site, with the builder, making sure it comes out the way we all want.

 And while we are an Architecture firm, we are also an Interior Architecture and Design firm.
 We don’t just do the exterior and leave the interior to someone else.
 We firmly believe that the inside of your house and the outside of your house are the same house.
 We love designing everything from the chimney cap to the pot drawers and all the elements in between.

 Our team of a dozen staff includes licensed architects, LEED accredited professionals, experienced interior designers, senior technical experts, and junior designers as well as full time administrative support.
 And an office dog.
 Our worldwide headquarters is in Cambridge, MA, with a satellite office on Cape Cod.
 Our work is principally in the greater New England region, but we have projects in the Hudson Valley and in California.